Orientation of piecewise powers of a minimal homeomorphism: Introduction

-The definition of the topological full group makes sense for any homeomorphism (or indeed for much more general classes of action or partial action).
-However, in the case that $(X,g)$ is a \defbold{compact minimal system}, that is, $X$ is an infinite compact Hausdorff space and $g$ is a minimal homeomorphism of $X$, the group $\Fgp{g}$ has a special structure arising from the partial order that the action of $g$ induces on the space.
-In this article we identify two types of `positive' element of $\Fgp{g}$ and derive consequences for the structure of general elements of $\Fgp{g}$.
+The definition of the topological full group makes sense for quite general classes of action or partial action by homeomorphisms.
+However, for this article we focus on a structure that is particularly natural to define with respect to a single aperiodic homeomorphism $g$, namely the partial order generated by setting $x \le gx$ for all $x \in X$.
+In this context we identify two types of `positive' element of $\Fgp{g}$ and derive consequences for the structure of general elements of $\Fgp{g}$.

-\begin{defn} Given a compact minimal system $(X,g)$, define a partial order $\le_g$ on $X$ by setting $x \le_g y$ if $y = g^tx$ for some $t \ge 0$.
-Given $h \in \Fgp{g}$ and a $\grp{h}$-orbit $Y$, we say $Y$ is \defbold{positive} (with respect to $g$) if for all $y,z \in Y$, there is $n \in \bN$ such that $h^{n'}y \ge_g z \ge_g h^{-n'}y$ for all $n' \ge n$, and \defbold{strongly positive} (with respect to $g$) if for all $y \in Y$ we have $hy \ge_g y$.
+\begin{defn} Given a compact Hausdorff space $X$ and an aperiodic homeomorphism $g$ of $X$, define a partial order $\le_g$ on $X$ by setting $x \le_g y$ if $y = g^tx$ for some $t \ge 0$.
+All orbits of homeomorphisms are two-sided unless otherwise specified.
+Given $h \in \Fgp{g}$, we say an $h$-orbit $\Omega$ is \defbold{positive} (with respect to $g$) if for all $y,z \in \Omega$, there is $n \in \bN$ such that $h^{n'}y >_g z >_g h^{-n'}y$ for all $n' \ge n$; \defbold{strongly positive} (with respect to $g$) if for all $y \in \Omega$ we have $hy >_g y$, or in other words, $c_{g,h}(y) > 0$; and \defbold{trivial} if $|\Omega|=1$.
 The orbit is \defbold{(strongly) negative} with respect to $g$ if it is (strongly) positive with respect to $g\inv$.
-A \defbold{trivial orbit} is a fixed point of $h$; note that this is the only kind of orbit that is both positive and negative.
-Say that $h$ is \defbold{(strongly) positive} if it is (strongly) positive on every $\grp{h}$-orbit; write $\Fgpnn{g}$ for the set of positive elements of $\Fgp{g}$ with respect to $g$ and $\Fgpp{g}$ for the set of strongly positive elements with respect to $g$. \end{defn}
+Say that $h$ is \defbold{(strongly) positive} (with respect to $g$) if its nontrivial orbits are all (strongly) positive with respect to $g$; write $\Fgpnn{g}$ for the set of positive elements of $\Fgp{g}$ with respect to $g$ and $\Fgpp{g}$ for the set of strongly positive elements with respect to $g$.

+A \defbold{compact minimal system} $(X,g)$ consists of an infinite compact Hausdorff space $X$ equipped with a minimal (hence also aperiodic) homeomorphism $g$. \end{defn}

+The approach of looking at orientations of orbits was suggested to me by F. Le Ma\^{i}tre, who was in turn inspired by work of R. Belinskaya \cite{Bel}, both working in the measure-theoretic setting.
+Several of the results in this article will mimic those of \cite[\S4.3]{LM} in particular.
+The novelty in the topological dynamics setting is to establish that various sets of interest are actually clopen.

-Our first main result is that given a compact minimal system $(X,g)$, every element of the topological full group can be naturally partitioned into a positive, negative and periodic part.
-(See also \cite[Proposition~4.13]{LM}.)
+Our first main result is that given a compact minimal system $(X,g)$, every element of the topological full group can be naturally partitioned into a clopen positive, negative and periodic part.